 Transforming a Utility from the Inside Out

 When Hunter Water Corporation needed to fundamentally transform its performance and customer relationships, it discovered that technical solutions alone weren't enough.
-The real shift required building human capability — across the organisation, its supply chain, and eventually its community.
+The real shift required building human capability: across the organisation, its supply chain, and eventually, the community it served.

-The result: a compliance-focused utility that had "forgotten how to learn" became an adaptive, curious organisation that delivered measurable behaviour change at every level.
+The result: a compliance-focused utility that had "forgotten how to learn" became an adaptive, curious organisation that delivered measurable behaviour change at every level - and sustained it.

 The Challenge